 Research has proven that when we are tired we write faster.
 And this affects handwriting legibility.
 If your child is tired when they go to school or when they do an exam their handwriting quality will be affected.

+I’ve heard teachers tell parents there is no point in teaching handwriting after the age of 9.
+This is totally untrue.
 Whatever your age, it is possible to improve handwriting.
 Because we are not seven years old our brains are not so adaptable.
 It might take longer.
 But it can be done with practice.